JasonLocklin/Dissertation/VWM/Results.md

 ### Comparing Visual Working Memory and Covert Orienting

+#### Group Level Comparison

+In order to explore the relationship between visual working memory, and covert orienting, with regards to the patient and older control groups, a generalized linear model was fit predicting group affiliation based on the two tasks.
+Specifically, a logistic regression was computed based on a model of group predicted by just CES in an initial model, and then the two visual working memory deficits ($P_{NT}$, and $P_G$ from the single target condition) in a second and third.
+This order was chosen in order to examine visual working memory as a descriptor of the patient group beyond (i.e., partialled on), any attentional deficits measured with the covert orienting task.
+In order to model the complete dataset of 8 patients, the patient CES data was "Winsorized," substituting values of 2 standard deviations greater than the group mean for the three patients who failed to orient leftward.
+This procedure emphasizes any effect of CES, at the risk of over-emphasizing it, and in doing so, makes later estimates of visual working memory contributions more conservative.

+The highly non-normal $P_{NT}$, and $P_G$ were each transformed via a median split into categorical factors representing "good" and "poor" performance.
+CES was kept as a continuous variable, but log transformed.
+The analysis of deviance indicated that CES, on it's own, significantly predicted group affiliation (see table
+\ref{aod}). $P_{NT}$ was not significant, but $P_G$ did
+significantly describe group, when partialled on both CES and
+$P_{NT}$.
+No interactions were significant.

+\input{VWM/aod.tex}

+#### Individual Patients
 The reduced group size, as a result of the inability of three patients to orient to leftward targets, prevents reliable statistical analysis of the relationship between the covert